-- 1. Understand the use of OOP's Concepts. - 2.
-Implement Packages and interfaces in java - 3.
-Develop and Understand exception handling, multithreaded applications with synchronization

-- 4. Understand the use of Collection Framework - 5.
+- a.
+Understand the use of OOP's Concepts. - b.
+Implement Packages and interfaces in java - c.
+Develop and Understand exception handling ,multithreaded applications with synchronization - d.
+Understand the use of Collection Framework - e.
 Design GUI based applications using AWT and Swings